the-other-mariana/the-other-mariana.github.io/_posts/2023-02-24-generalizing-the-qr-system.markdown

 ### Image Processing for Ideal Input

-The calculation of the average luminosity and standard deviation, the image is converted to HSV color space and then the average and devaition is computed on the V channel.
+For the calculation of the average luminosity and standard deviation, the image is converted to HSV color space and then the average and deviation is computed on the V channel.

 | Image | Average | Stdev |
 | --- | --- | --- |